 Can someone who has had COVID-19 spread it to others?

 Yes, the virus that causes COVID-19 is spreading from person-to-person.
-That is why CDC recommends that those experiencing symptoms or have been exposed to COVID-19 be isolated until they are better or no longer pose a risk of infecting others.
+That is why CDC recommends that those experiencing symptoms isolate until they are better or no longer pose a risk of infecting others.

 For those experiencing COVID-19 symptoms, how long someone is actively sick can vary so the decision on when to release someone from isolation is made on a case-by-case basis in consultation with doctors, infection prevention and control experts, and public health officials and involves considering specifics of each situation including disease severity, illness signs and symptoms, and results of laboratory testing for that patient.